Contact:

 Breakthroughs in rock and tunnel construction

-In rock breakout and tunnel construction, rows of boreholes are often used to control stresses and predetermine fracture lines.
+In rock demolition and tunnel construction, rows of boreholes are often used to control stresses and predetermine fracture lines.
 Stone and concrete splitters develop high splitting forces that open rock in a controlled manner – for crosscuts, niches, or utility conduits.
 Low vibration protects nearby structures and reduces risks in sensitive areas such as galleries or existing structures.
+Monitoring of deformations and vibration levels supports risk control during progress.

 Natural stone extraction and block splitting